Email FacebookTwitterMenu burgerClose thin

 Naming a trust as the beneficiary of your IRA gives you much more control over the funds.
 Trusts allow for written instructions on how and when the money should be paid out.

-Naming a trust as a beneficiary of your IRA probably isn’t the best choice if you want your retirement nest egg to go to your spouse.
-Spouses who inherit IRAs are able to roll the deceased’s IRA into theirs, tax-free.
-So if this is the case, save yourself the headache and simply designate your spouse as your IRA beneficiary.
+Naming a trust as a beneficiary is generally not ideal for a spouse, as surviving spouses can roll over an inherited IRA into their own tax-free.
+So if this is the case, you can save yourself the headache, and simply designate your spouse as your IRA beneficiary.

 Requirements to Name a Trust as an IRA Beneficiary